jadecobra/python_tdd_exercises/source/exceptions/AssertionError/AssertionError_3.rst

     AssertionError: False is not None

-* I change the call from :ref:`assertIsNone<one more way to test if something is None>` to :ref:`assertIsNotNone<one more way to test if something is NOT None>`
+* I change the call from :ref:`assertIsNone<another way to test if something is None>` to :ref:`assertIsNotNone<another way to test if something is NOT None>`

   .. code-block:: python
     :lineno-start: 36